optimalpse/optimalpse.github.io/content/authors/akhil/_index.md

 #     url: ''

 # Short bio (displayed in user profile at end of posts)
 bio: Akhil is a PhD candidate working at the intersection of machine learning, optimization and control.
 He has a proven track record in practical problem solving across diverse industries and domains with research contributions published in various conferences and journals.
 He graduated with a first class/distinction from the University of Strathclyde in Chemical and Process Engineering and worked as a scientific software developer and engineering consultant before commencing his doctoral studies.
+Akhil Ahmed is part of the Autonomous Industrial Systems Lab supervised by Mehmet Mercangoz and co-supervised by Antonio del Rio Chanona.

 interests:
   - Machine Learning Applied to PSE